Saima445/Saima445/README.md

 # Greetings!

-I’m **Saima**, a **Full Stack software development student** at Helsinki Business College.
+I’m **Saima**, a **Full Stack Software Development Student** at Helsinki Business College.
 I’m a career changer, which means my journey as a coder is still at an early stage, but my passion for learning and my strong work ethic drive me swiftly forward.
 In my studies, I focus on web technologies such as **React** and **Java**, and I’m comfortable working in both Finnish and English.

 To further improve, I eagerly take on challenging projects that allow me to learn as much as possible.
 Each project brings me closer to becoming a professional, and I can’t wait to see what the future holds.